noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - centralized solution to monitor resources and applications on AWS, on premise and other clouds with dataviz, alarms and automation actions
 - CloudWatch Metrics: monitoring & billing, observability
 - CloudWatch Logs: aggregator
+- TODOs
+  - put all the common metrics AND common events into a different file

 ## links